Invesco Aerospace & Defense ETF (NYSEARCA:PPA) Sees Strong Trading Volume

-Invesco Aerospace & Defense ETF (NYSEARCA:PPA – Get Rating) shares saw unusually-strong trading volume on Monday .
-Approximately 3,684 shares traded hands during trading, a decline of 91% from the previous session’s volume of 41,058 shares.The stock last traded at $75.25 and had previously closed at $74.18.
+Invesco Aerospace & Defense ETF (NYSEARCA:PPA – Get Rating) saw unusually-high trading volume on Monday .
+Approximately 3,684 shares were traded during trading, a decline of 91% from the previous session’s volume of 41,058 shares.The stock last traded at $75.25 and had previously closed at $74.18.

 PowerShares Aerospace & Defense Portfolio (Fund) seeks investment results that correspond generally to the price and yield of the SPADE Defense Index (the Index).
 The Index is designed to identify a group of companies involved in the development, manufacturing, operations and support of the United States defense, homeland security and aerospace operations.